 I have a thing for maps.
 (I might have mentioned this once or twice before…) So finding a collection of old air navigation maps on the internet is a serious delight – one I’m not about to keep for myself.

-The collection covers about 70 maps from the Connecticut State Library at Hartford, and are an incomplete set of ‘United States Air Navigation Maps (Experimental)’ from 1923–24 with revisions up until about 1935.
+The collection covers about 70 maps from the Connecticut State Library at Hartford, and is an incomplete set of ‘United States Air Navigation Maps (Experimental)’ from 1923–24 with revisions up until about 1935.
 There’s a full list below.

 Note: To preserve some of the detail, the map images I’ve included with this article are LARGE – at least 1MB each – so click with intent.